A021RLoL/RFOTitY/c/k/e/CONTRIBUTING.md

 > 1. Fork the Project
 > 2. Create your Resource Branch (git checkout -b resource/NewResource)
 > 3. Commit your Changes (git commit -m 'Add New Resources')
-> 4. Push to the Branch (git push origin resource/NewResource)
 > 5. Open a Pull Request